 You create a new event via the “New Event…” action, via the context menu, or via the button in the lower-left corner of the tree view window.
 An input form appears; you are required to fill in every field.
 The event is created after clicking on “Add Event”.

 The new event is added to the event group where the context menu is open.
-If you perform this operation via the button in the lower-left corner, the event will be added to the selected event group.
+If you perform this action via the button in the lower-left corner, the event will be added to the selected event group.
 If nothing is selected, an isolated event will be created.

 Creating New Event Groups